AikidoSec/firewall-dotnet/docs/troubleshooting.md

 - Use the in-app chat to reach our support team directly.
 - Or create an issue on [GitHub](../../issues) with details about your setup, framework, and logs.

 Include as much context as possible (framework, logs, and how Aikido was added) so we can help you quickly.
+Review our [debugging guide](./debugging.md) for additional details.